KlenM/Manuscript-PhD-thesis/content/6_application.md

 In its original formulation, the EPR argument considers two spatially separated systems prepared in a correlated state.
 If the value of one observable of the first system can be predicted with certainty by measuring the second system, then this observable is considered an element of reality.
 If this holds simultaneously for two non commuting observables, then the quantum mechanical description appears incomplete.
-The EPR paradox was originally presented as a critique of quantum mechanics, but it later became a cornerstone for understanding non classical correlations.
+The EPR paradox was originally presented as a critique of quantum mechanics, but it later became a cornerstone for understanding nonclassical correlations.

 In modern quantum information theory, entanglement is no longer viewed as a sign of incompleteness, but as a well defined physical resource.
 It is a central resource in quantum information science, where it enables tasks that are impossible or inefficient using classical correlations alone.